Hurricane and Other Disaster Preparations - Include Saving Family Mementos, Pictures, Writings and Documents

-Disaster Preparedness Also Means Saving Your Photos, Family Mementos and Your Writing
+Hurricane and Other Disaster Preparations Should Also Mean Saving Your Photos, Family Mementos and Your Writing

 As you make plans for a major emergency or disastrous event, don't forget to include family mementos like your irreplaceable wedding pictures, the baby pictures, and pictures of beloved relatives.
 None of these items can ever be replaced - they were priceless.
 However, today's technology means that with a little time and preparation, your precious photo, videos and other documents like your writing and items will not be lost to wind, flood, earthquake, or even fire.
 I have included a few relatively simple tips for saving your photos and documents.

 1. Scan photos for digitial storage.
 This is easily done today with special apps on your phone when part of your emergency disaster preparedness includes saving family mementos.
-An alternative is storage on a flash drive that you keep with you.
+An alternative is storage on a flash or junk drive that you keep with you.
 Add it to the keychain that you keep with you or place it in a secure place, like a weatherproof safe.